raven-kg/slim/slim-readme.txt

-To use SLiM put the following
-in your /etc/sysconfig/desktop configuration:
+To use SLiM with Fedora, put the following in your /etc/sysconfig/desktop configuration:

 DISPLAYMANAGER=/usr/bin/slim-dynwm